Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    ===========
    DESCRIPTION
    ===========
-   Bundle Transformer - a modular extension for System.Web.Optimization (aka Microsoft ASP.NET Web Optimization Framework).
-Classes `StyleTransformer` and `ScriptTransformer`, included in the core of Bundle Transformer, implement interface `IBundleTransform`.
+   Bundle Transformer - a modular extension for System.Web.Optimization (also known as the Microsoft ASP.NET Web Optimization Framework).
+   Classes `StyleTransformer` and `ScriptTransformer`, included in the core of Bundle Transformer and implement interface `IBundleTransform`.
    They are intended to replace the standard classes `CssMinify` and `JsMinify`.

-   The main differences classes `StyleTransformer` and `ScriptTransformer` from standard implementations: ability to exclude unnecessary assets when adding assets from a directory, does not produce the re-minification of code of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (for `StyleTransformer`), etc. These classes do not produce the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure Compiler, Douglas Crockford's JSMin, Dean Edwards' Packer, Mihai Bazon's UglifyJS, Sergey Kryzhanovsky's CSSO (CSS Optimizer), WebGrease and Clean-css).
-   In addition, you can also install translator-adapters that implement the translation of code on intermediate languages (LESS, Sass, SCSS, CoffeeScript, TypeScript and Handlebars).
+   The main differences of `StyleTransformer` and `ScriptTransformer` classes from a standard implementations: ability to exclude unnecessary assets when adding assets from a directory, does not produce the re-minification of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (by using `UrlRewritingCssPostProcessor`), etc. These classes do not produce the minification of code in runtime, but this feature can be added by installing of minifier-modules (now available modules based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure Compiler, Douglas Crockford's JSMin, Dean Edwards' Packer, Mihai Bazon's UglifyJS, Sergey Kryzhanovsky's CSSO (CSS Optimizer), WebGrease and Clean-css).
+In addition, you can also install translator-modules that implement the translation of code on intermediate languages (LESS, Sass, SCSS, CoffeeScript, TypeScript and Handlebars).
+Apart from this, in the Bundle Transformer there is a third type of modules - postprocessors.
+Postprocessors runs after translators and before minifiers.
+Now available following
+   postprocessors: URL rewriting CSS-postprocessor (included in core) and postprocessor-module based on the Andrey Sitnik's Autoprefixer.

    This extension will help your web applications successfully pass a most part of the tests in YSlow.

    =============
    RELEASE NOTES
    =============
+   1. Appeared a new type of modules - postprocessor (runs after translators and before minifiers);
+   2. Debugging HTTP-handlers can now use a item transformations, postprocessors and other configuration settings from bundles;
-   1. Classes `CssTransformer` and `JsTransformer` are deprecated.
+   3. Classes `CssTransformer` and `JsTransformer` are deprecated.
       Instead, should use classes `StyleTransformer` and
 	  `ScriptTransformer` respectively.
-   2. Earlier file extension mappings were hard coded in the `Asset` class, and now it are specified in the Web.config file.
+   4. Earlier file extension mappings were hard coded in the `Asset` class, and now it are specified in the Web.config file.

    ====================
    POST-INSTALL ACTIONS